Medicare Enrolled

 Summary

-Dr. Sherman is a clinical cardiology specialist, with above-average Medicare volume (top 12% in FL), and high industry engagement (low-engagement, top 17%), with 16 years of practice experience.
+Dr. Sherman is a clinical cardiology specialist, with above-average Medicare volume (top 12% in FL), with low-engagement industry engagement in the top 17% of FL peers, with 16 years of NPI registration.

 This summary is auto-generated from federal data.
 It describes data availability and patterns — not clinical quality.
 Read our methodology →